memgraph/docs/memgraph_versioned_docs/version-2.3.1/reference-guide/encryption.md

 Certification Authority.
 Memgraph contains a self-signed testing certificate (`cert.pem` and `key.pem`) located at `/etc/memgraph/ssl/`.

-If you are using Docker and want to use your own certificates, you need to [move them into a Docker container](/how-to-guides/work-with-docker.md#how-to-copy-files-from-and-to-a-Docker-container) in order to utilize them.
+If you are using Docker and want to use your own certificates, you need to [copy them into a Docker container](/how-to-guides/work-with-docker.md#how-to-copy-files-from-and-to-a-docker-container) in order to utilize them.

 ## Configure the server